 The current study is a cross-sectional examination of 244 participants from an ongoing three-arm randomized controlled trial (Link2Care; R01MD010733).
 Link2Care assesses the efficacy of a smartphone app for case management and treatment service utilization to effectively increase case management contact time and reduce homeless nights and re-arrest.
 Participants (n=244) were recruited from a large homeless shelter in Dallas, Texas, beginning in the spring of 2018.
-Participants were eligible to participate if they were released from the Dallas County jail in the past 60 days, planned to reside in the Dallas area for the next year, were enrolled in the shelter’s homeless recovery program, and were able to attend five scheduled in-person study visits (i.e., baseline, randomization, and 1-,3-, and 6-month post-randomization follow-up visits).
+Participants were eligible to participate if they were released from the Dallas County jail in the past 60 days, planned to reside in the Dallas area for the next year, were enrolled in the shelter’s homeless recovery program, and were able to complete five scheduled study sessions (i.e., baseline, randomization, and 1-,3-, and 6-month post-randomization follow-up assessments).
 Additionally, participants were required to score ≥ four on the Rapid Estimate of Adult Literacy in Medicine (REALM) test indicating >= 6th-grade literacy and score >=24 on the Mini-Mental health exam [23-25].
 The current study utilizes data collected during the baseline and randomization visits.
 A more detailed description of the protocol has been described previously [26].

 Measures